top of page

 Finally, there is one additional mechanism for signaling body composition: our thoughts.

-Dr. Joe Dispenza is one of the most popular experts on the importance effects thoughts have on our health.
+Joe Dispenza DC is one of the most popular experts on the importance effects thoughts have on our health.
 In You Are the Placebo (Dispenza 2014), he describes the placebo and nocebo effect, in which he demonstrates that positive (placebo) and negative (nocebo) thoughts have corresponding health effects.
 Nonetheless, one of the most dramatic illustrations of the power of thoughts to signal bodily reactions was published in the American Journal of Clinical Hypnosis.

-Dr. Bennett G Braun reviewed several case studies of patients exhibiting multiple personality disorders, and reported that some personalities exhibited severe allergies, while others in the same patient do not (Braun 2011).
+Bennett G Braun MD reviewed several case studies of patients exhibiting multiple personality disorders, and reported that some personalities exhibited severe allergies, while others in the same patient do not (Braun 2011).
 For example,

 A male multiple was allergic to citrus juices in all personalities except one.
 If this personality ate an orange and remained in control of the body for a sufficient period of time to digest and metabolize the orange, no ill effects would be experienced by the system.
 Conversely, if he switched executive control too soon, a rash which itched and blistered would often be the result.
-If the personality that was not allergic to citrus resumed control, the itching would cease, “. . . as if I had taken an antihistamine.” -- (Braun 2011).
+If the personality that was not allergic to citrus resumed control, the itching would cease, “. . . as if I had taken an antihistamine.” -- Braun (2011).

 The case studies reviewed in Braun's article demonstrate that immune system responses are subject to beliefs.
 As it turns out, so are bodily responses that relate to metabolism, healing, growth, and almost anything else the body does.